onnx/tensorflow-onnx/README.md

 tf2onnx will use the ONNX version installed on your system and installs the latest ONNX version if none is found.

-We support and test ONNX opset-8 to opset-15. opset-6 and opset-7 should work but we don't test them.
+We support and test ONNX opset-9 to opset-15. opset-6 to opset-8 should work but we don't test them.
 By default we use ```opset-9``` for the resulting ONNX graph since most runtimes will support opset-9.

 If you want the graph to be generated with a specific opset, use ```--opset``` in the command line, for example ```--opset 13```.